Making black tea from Camellia sinensis is one of the great joys of growing your own tea.

 To properly wither tea leaves, consider cooling a small room in your house with either a portable air conditioner or one that mounts in a window.

-In humid climates, your a/c unit may not remove enough moisture from the air.
+In humid climates, the a/c unit may not remove enough moisture from the air.
 In this case, use a dehumidifier along with the a/c.

 Every space is different, so you’ll have to experiment to find the settings for these two machines to create the best environment for withering tea leaves.